idvorkin/idvorkin.github.io/_td/stats.md

 ### Confidence Interval

-This is the simplest in laymens terms http://www.bandolier.org.uk/painres/download/whatis/What_are_Conf_Inter.pdf
+This is the simplest in layman's terms http://www.bandolier.org.uk/painres/download/whatis/What_are_Conf_Inter.pdf

 https://blog.minitab.com/blog/adventures-in-statistics-2/understanding-hypothesis-tests-significance-levels-alpha-and-p-values-in-statistics